localgovy/marketregular/content/blog/st-lawrence-north-farmers-market-first-timer.md

 [St. Lawrence Farmers’ Market](https://www.marketregular.com/markets/st-lawrence-farmers-market) · 92 Front Street East · **5 AM–3 PM** · year-round · indoor

 The historic weekly farmers’ market operates inside St. Lawrence Market North.
 Southern Ontario producers bring seasonal produce into the Market Hall — a tradition on this site since 1803.
-The market returned to the new North building in April 2025 after years at a temporary spot on The Esplanade.
+The market returned to the brand new North building in April 2025 after years at a temporary spot on The Esplanade.
 Phone: 416-392-7219 · stlawrencemarket@toronto.ca.

 This listing is **not** the South Market permanent specialty hall across the complex.
 North is Saturday farmers only.
 South runs most of the week with butchers, cheese counters, and the classic tourist crowd.